"Don't use interns to fetch coffee. Period."

 Do it.

 Don't use interns to fetch coffee.
-Already.
+Period.

 Invest time and resources in your interns and give them meaningful work.